In this article, we'll talk about the benefits, as well as some possible drawbacks and…

 Different Benefits | Relief from rheumatic diseases, sporting performance and recovery, stress relief | Particularly good for respiratory conditions, relief from congestion and excess mucus |

-What is a Dry Sauna?
+What Is a Dry Sauna?

 A dry sauna, also known as a Finnish sauna, is like a hot, dry oven for your body.
 It’s a small, enclosed space that’s heated to temperatures between 160-200°F, inducing a profuse, cleansing sweat.
 The heat is usually generated by rocks or electric heaters, but no matter how it’s created, it’s a fantastic way to warm up on a cold day or to relax and detox after a tough workout.
 In fact, you could say that a dry sauna is like a gym membership for your skin – it’s a great way to sweat out the toxins and stress of daily life!